Rownokzahan/Perfect-Fit/README.md

     - Option to delete items from the cart

 5. **Custom Dress Creation**
-    - Dynamic creation of dresses based on selected styles and preferences
+    - Dynamic creation of dress based on selected styles

 6. **Order Management**
     - View previous orders with selected customizations and pricing details